 Make a homemade pie crust shield out of a large square of aluminum foil by cutting a circle in the center of it:

 There is something so soothing and satisfying about making pie from scratch and I hope you try this endlessly tested pie perfection soon.
+It’s perfect for summertime picnics, as part of your Father’s Day Recipes, or anytime you have fresh blueberries.
 Want to skip some pie drama?
-This blueberries & cream pie or this berry cobbler will satisfy your berry cravings and require half the work. 😉
+This blueberry cream pie or this berry cobbler will satisfy your berry cravings and require half the work. 😉

 - Pastry blender for making pie dough.